Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 What type of information is collected from you?

-Where appropriate we may also ask your interests and motivation for supporting Snow-Camp, we will never make this question mandatory, and only want to know the answer if you are comfortable providing us with that information.
-In some limited circumstances, the personal information that Snow-Camp collects may include information that is considered “sensitive data”.
+– In some limited circumstances, the personal information that Switch180 collects may include information that is considered “sensitive data”.
 This may include personal information regarding racial or ethnic origins, religious beliefs, health and also information concerning criminal offences.

-17 or Under
+17 or under

 We are concerned to protect the privacy of children aged 17 or under.
 If you are aged 17 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information or sending sensitive information to anyone online.